RostislavSerkov/-sql-projects/README.md

 | Language                        | ANSI SQL                                                                                              |
 | SQL Syntax Construction                        | `generate_series(...)`                                                                                              |

-Please create a Database View (with name `v_generated_dates`) which should "store" generated dates from January 1st to January 31st, 2022 in type DATE.
+Please create a Database View (with name `v_generated_dates`) which should return generated dates from January 1st to January 31st, 2022 in type DATE.
 Don't forget the order of the generated_date column.

 | generated_date |
 | ------ |